javidel/modern-data-warehouse/adw/adw.md

 ### Objectives
 - Create an Autonomous Database with the latest features of Oracle Databases

-## Task 1: Create a new Autonomous Data Warehouse Database
+## Task 1: Create a new Autonomous Data Warehouse database

 1. Click on the hamburger **MENU** link at the upper left corner of the page.